 On February 2, 2017, City of Miami General Employees' & Sanitation Employees' Retirement Trust filed a class action complaint in the United States District Court, Northern District of California, against the Company, Gary Friedman, and Karen Boone.
 On March 16, 2017, Peter J. Errichiello, Jr. filed a similar class action complaint in the same forum and against the same parties.
 On April 26, 2017, the court consolidated the two actions.
 The consolidated action is captioned In re RH, Inc. Securities Litigation.
 An amended consolidated complaint was filed in June 2017 asserting claims under sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The complaint asserts claims purportedly on behalf of a class of purchasers of Company common stock from March 26, 2015 to June 8, 2016.
 The alleged misstatements relate to statements regarding the roll out of the RH Modern product line and the Company's inventory levels.
 The complaint seeks class certification, monetary damages, and other appropriate relief, including an award of costs and attorneys' fees.
-On March 21, 2019, the Company and the individual defendants in the case entered into a binding memorandum of understanding to settle the case based on an aggregate settlement amount of \$50 million.
-The memorandum of understanding contemplates that the parties will enter into a settlement agreement, which will be subject to customary conditions including court approval following notice to the Company's shareholders, and a hearing at which time the court will consider the fairness, reasonableness and adequacy of the settlement.
-If a settlement is finally approved by the court, it will resolve all of the claims that were or could have been brought in the action.
-The Company continues to believe that the claims in the lawsuits are without merit and, to the extent the settlement is not finalized the Company would defend against them vigorously.
-The Company maintains insurance for claims of this nature.
-As a result of signing the memorandum of understanding and the potential liability becoming probable and estimable, the Company has recorded a provision for legal settlement for \$50.0 million within other current liabilities on the consolidated balance sheets as of February 2, 2019.
-Additionally, the Company has recorded a litigation insurance recovery receivable of \$50.0 million as of February 2, 2019 within prepaid expense and other current assets on the consolidated balance sheets, which represents the estimated insurance claims proceeds from the Company's insurance carriers.
+On March 21, 2019, the Company and the individual defendants in the case entered into a binding memorandum of understanding to settle the case.
+The settlement amount is \$50 million, which was funded entirely by the Company's insurance carriers.
+On May 6, 2019, the plaintiffs filed a motion for preliminary approval of the proposed settlement together with a settlement agreement executed by both parties.
+The settlement agreement was subject to customary conditions including court approval following notice to the Company's shareholders, and a hearing at which time the court will consider the fairness, reasonableness and adequacy of the settlement.
+On June 21, 2019, the court issued an order preliminarily approving the settlement.
+The court granted final approval of the settlement on October 25, 2019.

+As a result of signing the settlement agreement in fiscal 2018, the Company recorded a provision for legal settlement and unpaid legal fees for \$50 million within other current liabilities on the consolidated balance sheets as of February 2, 2019.
+Additionally, the Company recorded a litigation insurance recovery receivable of \$50 million as of February 2, 2019 within prepaid expense and other current assets on the consolidated balance sheets, which represented the estimated insurance claims proceeds from the Company's insurance carriers.